Operator Benchmark · Profit margins

 Onboarding velocity

-Time-to-onboard a new unit (median 18 days, range 8 to 35) directly affects how quickly new revenue replaces lost owner churn.
-Operators above 25 days routinely run lower trailing margins because new revenue compounds more slowly.
+Time-to-onboard a new unit (commonly one to five weeks) directly affects how quickly new revenue replaces lost owner churn.
+Operators on the slow end routinely run lower trailing margins because new revenue compounds more slowly.

 The failure modes that quietly compress margin